The Open University since 2006

-This is an extract from an Open University course which is no longer available to new students.
+This free course includes adapted extracts from an Open University course which is no longer available to new students.
 If you found this interesting you could explore more free Educational Practice courses or view the range of currently available OU Educational Practice courses.

 Copyright & revisions

 - Creative-Commons: The Open University is proud to release this free course under a Creative Commons licence.
 However, any third-party materials featured within it are used with permission and are not ours to give away.
 These materials are not subject to the Creative Commons licence.
 See terms and conditions.
-Full details can be found in the Acknowledgements section.
+Full details can be found in the Acknowledgements and our FAQs section.

 - This site has Copy Reuse Tracking enabled - see our FAQs for more information.

 If you enjoyed this, why not follow a feed to find out when we have new things like it?
 Choose an RSS feed from the list below.
 (Don't know what to do with RSS feeds?)

 Remember, you can also make your own, personal feed by combining tags from around OpenLearn.

 All our alternative formats are free for you to download, for more information about the different formats we offer please see our FAQs.
 The most frequently used are Word (for accessibility), PDF (for print) and ePub and Kindle to download to eReaders*.